D-SCoRE: Document-Centric Segmentation and CoT Reasoning with Structured Export for QA-CoT Data Generation

 \section{Abstract}

-The scarcity and high cost of high-quality question-answering (QA) datasets hinder supervised fine-tuning (SFT) for domain-specific large language models (LLMs).
-To address this, we introduce D-SCoRE, a training-free pipeline that utilizes LLMs and prompt engineering to produce diverse, high-quality QA datasets from arbitrary textual sources.
-D-SCoRE integrates \textbf{D}ocument-centric processing, \textbf{S}egmentation, \textbf{Co}T \textbf{R}easoning, and structured \textbf{E}xport to generate QA-CoT datasets tailored for domain-aware SFT.
-Multi-dimensional control mechanisms, such as semantic role transformation, question type balancing, and counterfactual materials, enhance diversity and relevance, overcoming limitations of existing QA generation.
-LLMs fine-tuned on D-SCoRE-generated QA datasets, and human-annotated QA datasets (SQuAD, Covid-QA) are evaluated on SQuADShifts and Covid-QA test sets, with D-SCoRE outperforming across most domains.
-D-SCoRE generates six QA-CoT pairs with four-option counterfactual materials per 100–200-word text in ~90 seconds using an 8B LLM on consumer-grade hardware.
-Its simplicity and scalability enable efficient QA generation and high-performance fine-tuning across domains.
+The scarcity and high cost of high-quality domain-specific question-answering (QA) datasets limit supervised fine-tuning of large language models (LLMs).
+We introduce \textbf{D-SCoRE}, a training-free framework that leverages LLMs and prompt engineering to automatically generate diverse, rich QA datasets with Chain-of-Thought (CoT) from arbitrary textual sources.
+By integrating \textbf{D}ocument-centric processing, \textbf{S}egmentation, \textbf{Co}T \textbf{R}easoning, and structured \textbf{E}xport—along with multi-dimensional controls such as semantic role transformation, question type balancing, and counterfactual augmentation—D-SCoRE produces tailored QA pairs with enhanced diversity and relevance.
+LLMs fine-tuned on D-SCoRE-generated datasets outperform those trained on human-annotated QA data across most evaluated domains.
+Its efficiency and scalability enable rapid, high-performance domain-adaptive fine-tuning on consumer-grade hardware, generating over 1,100 high-quality QA pairs per GPU-hour end-to-end.

-\subsection{Introduction}

-Question-answering (QA) datasets are vital for supervised fine-tuning (SFT) of large language models (LLMs), enabling adaptation to domains such as education, healthcare, and customer service.
-However, high-quality QA datasets are scarce due to the labor-intensive and costly process of manual annotation, which limits scalability.
-While automated QA generation offers a promising solution, existing methods struggle with insufficient diversity, high production costs, and poor control over question complexityhighlighting the need for more efficient and versatile approaches.
+\section{Introduction}